ShreeshChary/International_R-D_Spillovers/README.md

 Barro and Lee (2013) Education Attainment Data

 **5. Software Requirements**
-To work with this data, the following software is required:
+To work with this data, the following software are required:

 Stata
 R